 I use a timer and an invoicing tool so I could easily charge the client and show him or her how my time was spent on the project.
 That includes research, video calls, writing, and editing.
 I just have to be conscious of my time and motion and be honest in charging.

 I bid for $11.00 USD per hour for two writing projects.
 The British client said, “I guess you’ll just be writing for thirty minutes per item, how’s that?”
 The Australian client said, “The US dollar rate is too much.
 How about if it’s in Australian dollars?”
 In short, I sealed both deals on 2015.

 The advantage of being a Filipino is having this kind of opportunity to work with foreign clients and still get comfortable with the rates even if it’s below expectation.
 Both $5.50 USD and $11.00 AUD were fine with me because I was comfortable with that.
-It was more than the starting rate I had in freelance writing years ago.
+It was much more than the starting rate I had in freelance writing six years ago.